j6dn/ITCrowd-5/README.md

 is where this subject and my interest in IT will come through and help me in future employment

-### Team Profile
+### Group Processes
-Reading the test outcomes of each group member enables the group to gain a thorough understanding of individual strengths and weaknesses.
-This information is useful in enabling the group to working effectively while minimising stresses placed on individuals.
-As a group we are able to be better organised and take part in successful collaborative task completion which will result in a confidence boost for all involved.
+In Assignment 2, we initially had a problem with two of the team members did not respond at all.
+We gave them a week to join the Discord chat after which we assigned tasks and started working on the project without them.
+At this time, we had four team members which was enough to carry out the assignment.
+The system we have in place works well for us so there are no changes to be introduced for Assignment 3.

-### Ideal Jobs
+### Career Plans
-Members of the group have varied ideal jobs.
-This is impacted by a variety of reasons such as current age, experience and education level.
-The group members have different job targets however there are common areas of all ideal jobs.
-Common elements which are found, is that all jobs are in the Information Technology field and for all these jobs, the group members lack qualifications or experience.
-As this is for an ideal job the lacking of qualifications and experiences is to be expected as generally most people throughout life tend to strive for a higher goal and job satisfaction.
+Members of the group have inspiration which differ from one another.
+The ideal jobs of the team member are at different areas of the IT industry but the common are from everyone is their desire to work in the IT industry.
+Currently, the group members lack qualifications or experience for their ideal job and have taken action to remedy this by undertaking studying.